Nate has a degree in Finance and is an investor in OTC, Crypto, and NASDAQ related investments.

 Be sure you do not mix up addresses or copy the wrong address.

 If you do you will lose all the BTC you tried to transfer and there is no getting it back.
 Once you are sure the addresses are correct you can now send your coins to Binance.
 The transfer process can take a while depending on the coin you are sending so don't panic if it is not instant.
 A way you can check this progress is to watch the Coinbase verification process.
 Once it is verified on Coinbase it will appear in your deposit history on Binance where Binance will also have to verify the transaction.

 Once the transfer process is complete you will be able to trade your BTC with any coin that Binance has it paired with.
 If you want to convert back to fiat currency, you just do this process in reverse, so copy the deposit address from the Coinbase wallet into Binance.
 You must be sure that you are converted back into a coin the Coinbase accepts, so BTC in this case.
 If you traded your BTC for an altcoin and try to transfer it to Coinbase it will not work and you will lose your coins.

 Why Create a Binance Account?

 Binance allows you to trade many more altcoin options than Coinbase offers.
-If you would like access to more investment opportunities Binance gives you the ability to do so.
-Also, because Binance is one of the most popular altcoin exchanges, it provides more liquidity for traders so they are not stuck in a trade which is a big problem of a lot of smaller exchanges.
-Binance also offers a mobile app available in most app stores allowing you manage your trades while mobile.
+If you would like access to more investment opportunities, Binance gives you the ability to do so.
+Also, because Binance is one of the most popular altcoin exchanges, it provides more liquidity for traders, so they are not stuck in a trade which is a big problem for a lot of smaller exchanges.
+Binance also offers a mobile app available in most app stores allowing you to manage your trades while mobile.

 © 2018 Nate Robbins